lindolguides/guides/mlbb/martis/index.md

 - Bloodlust Axe
 - Blade of Despair
 - Brute Force or Dominance Ice
-- Malefic Roar (or another def item)
+- Malefic Roar (or Hunter Strike or another def item)
 - Immortality